jadnohra/old_tech_experience/README.md

 2. Physics-2014 contact solver perfromance
     1. Outdated expert mental models of CPUs
     2. Benchmarking ignoring real data
-    3. Research (lead time) -> branch prediction as main actor in this context
+    3. Research (https://www.agner.org/optimize/#manuals) -> branch prediction as main actor in this context
     4. Proof using counter example
     5. New (intrusive) optimization : couplign geometry processing to solver using data rearrangement
     6. Also, wrote whole new contact solver, critical component in all games shipped since ~2014